-You can also contact the SENCo, Tinuviel Machin-Short on 0114 244 2189 or request an appointment at the school office.
-If the issue can be resolved a formal complaint can be submitted to the Head teacher, Asma Maqsood Shah or Executive Principal, Lesley Dolben.
+You can also contact the SENCo, Tinuviel Machin-Short or the Assistant SENCo, Rachel Adlington on 0114 244 2189 or request an appointment at the school office.
+If the issue cannot be resolved a formal complaint can be submitted to the Head teacher, Asma Magsood - Shah.